-In Nevada, a conviction of vehicular homicide carries the following penalties:
+In Las Vegas, a conviction of vehicular homicide carries the following penalties:

 - Prison Sentence: Nevada's DUI for Vehicular Homicide is a Category A felony with two potential prison sentences: First, for a minimum of ten years and a maximum of life with the possibility of parole; second, for a minimum of ten years and a maximum of twenty years.

 - Victim Impact Panel: Every DUI conviction in the State of Nevada requires attendance at a victim impact panel.

 - Breath Interlock Device: The Court will mandate a Breath Interlock Device for at least 12 months but not more than 36 months.